-The following table sets forth summary information about our estimated proved reserves as of December 31, 2020.
+The following table sets forth summary information about our estimated proved reserves as of December 31, 2021.
 See "Item 8.
 Financial Statements and Supplementary Data-Supplemental Oil and Gas Data (Unaudited)" for additional information.

-Our estimated proved reserves as of December 31, 2020 and 2019 were associated with our fields in Ghana, Equatorial Guinea, and the U.S. Gulf of Mexico.
-Our estimated proved reserves as of December 31, 2018, were associated with our fields in Ghana and the U.S. Gulf of Mexico as well as our share of our equity method investment in the Ceiba Field and Okume Complex in Equatorial Guinea.
+Our estimated proved reserves as of December 31, 2021, 2020, and 2019 were associated with our fields in Ghana, Equatorial Guinea, Mauritania, Senegal and the U.S. Gulf of Mexico.